onecoderave/flatironapptest/README.md

+clone the repo at https://github.com/onecoderave/flatironapptest.git and then run npm install

-cd into FLATIRONAPP directory and run 'npm run dev'
+cd into flatironapptest directory and run 'npm run dev'

 then click on the profile pics that you see on the screen.